-Homer Sykes' book Once A Year, first published in 1977, offered rare glimpses into Britain's arcane and exotic annual rituals – from comparatively familiar maypoles to the deeply obscure, like Derbyshire's Shrovetide Football or Middlesex's Pinner Fair.
-But more importantly, the book was an honest and unsneering portrait of British communities.
+Homer Sykes's book Once A Year, first published in 1977, offered rare glimpses into Britain's arcane and exotic annual rituals—from comparatively familiar maypoles to the deeply obscure, like Derbyshire's Shrovetide Football or Middlesex's Pinner Fair.
+But more important, the book was an honest and unsneering portrait of British communities.
 Now, Once A Year is being reprinted as an extended, redesigned edition, by Dewi Lewis Publishing.
-I went to Sykes' London home to talk to him about inspiration, camera phones, the importance of substance over style and the perils of "town hall tourism".
+I went to Sykes's London home to talk to him about inspiration, camera phones, the importance of substance over style, and the perils of "town hall tourism."

-VICE: Hi Homer.
-I read that the body of work that became Once A Year was initially a college project?
+VICE: I read that the body of work that became Once A Year was initially a college project?

-Having decided to go with black and white, are there any images from your archive that you wish you had in colour?
+Having decided to go with black-and-white, are there any images from your archive that you wish you had in color?

 You still shoot these events now… it must have been hard to know how and when to turn it into a book initially?